 We are ready for the massive public investment required for the clean energy transition, but we must first set the ground rules so that we use our wealth wisely to make the necessary investments in regenerative infrastructures to mitigate the impact of our civilization on the planet.

 We don’t have time to terraform Mars.

 If we do nothing and let free-market capitalism play out with the rules as they are, we risk witnessing a dystopian descent from growth and prosperity into contraction and forced scarcity as Earth’s systems react to the greenhouse effect, as critical habitats are destroyed, and as we consume the last of earth’s natural resources with abandon.

-There are some who tap into their childhood imagination and talk of humanity leaving Earth behind on a mission that continues our colonial imperialism to extract resources from distant planets, meteors, comets, and solar systems.
-That future may come to pass over millennia, but for now we must be thinking about the next 30 years not the next 300 years or that future will cease to be possible (civilization will be forced by nature through a major, disorderly, and traumatic contraction).
+There are some who tap into their childhood imagination and talk of humanity leaving Earth behind on a mission that continues our colonial-capitalist imperialism to extract resources from distant planets, meteors, comets, and solar systems.
+That future may come to pass eventually, but for now we must be thinking about the next 30 years not the next 300 years, or that potential future will cease to be possible (civilization will be forced by nature through a major, disorderly, and traumatic contraction).
 We must first get the equation for capital into systemic balance here on planet Earth.